The Potential of Ketamine for Alcohol Addiction Treatment

-Research On The Use Of Ketamine For Alcohol Addiction
+Research On The Use Of Ketamine For Alcoholism

-Mr. Das elaborates that ketamine can help improve the cognitive patterns of an individual.
-An alcohol addict often associates a strong desire to drink with certain places.
-A positive feeling is associated with the urge to drink, which is difficult for a patient to resist.
+Das elaborates that ketamine can help improve the cognitive patterns of individuals struggling with alcoholism.
+An alcohol addict often associates a strong desire to drink with certain places, circumstances, or stimuli.
+A positive feeling is associated with the urge to drink, which can be very difficult to resist.

 For more information about Ketamine Infusion Therapy treatments for depression, bipolar, anxiety, post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD), fibromyalgia, pain syndromes and other conditions contact us at Ketamine Clinics of Los Angeles in Southern California (Orange County) by clicking here or calling 310-270-0625.